TheOafidian/etn/index.md

 Testing the code on the production server led to errors involving the merging of the IC data to the batch data.
 The code was rewritten in a more memory efficient way and the joining of the dataframes was adapted to not produce any errors.

 ### 24/02/2022:
-THe code was tested on the production serrver and yielded no errors.
+The code was tested on the production server and yielded no errors.
 The change was communicated to the rest of the team and data upload was initiated.

 [//]: # (Intermediate Evaluation Traineeship)